Furikuda/bork/docs/installation.rst

 Installation
 ============

-There are different ways to install Borg:
+There are different ways to install Bork:

 - :ref:`distribution-package` - easy and fast if a package is available from your distribution.